HemanB/binhex/README.md

 ## Objectives

-- Get familiar with representations of unsigned (positive) integers.
 - Understand hexadecimal (base 16) and binary (base 2) number systems.
 - Gain experience with the C `switch` statement (if you choose to use it).